Observations in TNG: "The Nth Degree"

 The Cytherian probe spectacularly explodes.

 The USS Enterprise-D has returned to the Argus Array.
-The underside of the station can be nicely seen in this shot.
+The underside of the station with the massive braces can be nicely seen in this shot.
 The shot in HD.

 The PADD held my Barclay here was originally created for "Evolution".
 It still displays a graphic about nanotechnology like it did in the season 3 opener.